-But despite all countries providing their NDCs, the net outcome as a result of implementation of these NDCs stands as below:
+But despite all countries providing their INDCs, the net outcome as a result of implementation of these INDCs stands as below:

 Image Source: Climate Action Tracker

-So, what should Industry be doing? – Climate Change ESG Link
+So, what should Industry be doing?
+Linking Climate Change and ESG.

 It’s not just countries that are committing to climate impact reduction goals, but corporates are doing so as well.
-Action by corporate will not only support country goals but also help in reducing the exposure to climate risk.
-It is imperative to note that inaction is not an option as that will lead to negative effects for all.
+Action by corporates will not only support a country’s goals but also help in reducing the exposure to climate risk.

-A starting point has been created.
+The ESG framework is a good starting point.
 Policies are being implemented by the Government to initiate and spur everyone into action.
-The INDCs can be interpreted to require the following aspects from organisations – increased Renewable Energy, Energy utilization optimization and Climate friendly process of economic activity, Requirement of Carbon Sink, Support Vulnerable areas from impacts of Climate Change and Drive Innovation.
+The INDCs can be interpreted to require the following aspects from organisations – increased renewable energy, energy utilisation optimisation and climate-friendly process of economic activity, requirement of carbon sink, support vulnerable areas from the impact of climate change, and drive innovation.
 In addition, India has passed the Electricity Amendment Bill 2022.
-This law allows for some significant actions in our journey against Climate Impact:
+This law allows for some significant actions in our journey to address climate change: